 Pass: Loans and leases in all classes within the commercial and consumer portfolio segments that are not adversely rated, are contractually current as to principal and interest, and are otherwise in compliance with the contractual terms of the loan or lease agreement.
 Management believes that there is a low likelihood of loss related to those loans and leases that are considered pass.

-Special Mention: Loans and leases in the classes within the commercial portfolio segment that have potential weaknesses that deserve management's close attention.
+agreement.
+Management believes that there is a low likelihood of loss related to those loans and leases that are considered pass management's close attention.
 If not addressed, these potential weaknesses may result in deterioration of the repayment prospects for the loan or lease.
 The special mention credit quality indicator is not used for classes of loans and leases that are included in the consumer portfolio segment.
 Management believes that there is a moderate likelihood of some loss related to those loans and leases that are considered special mention.

-Classified: Loans and leases in the classes within the commercial portfolio segment that are inadequately protected by the sound worth and paying capacity of the borrower or of the collateral pledged, if any.
+Loans and leases in the classes within the commercial portfolio segment that have potential weaknesses that deserve paying capacity of the borrower or of the collateral pledged, if any.
 Classified loans and leases are also those in the classes within the consumer portfolio segment that are past due 90 days or more as to principal or interest.
 Residential mortgage loans that are past due 90 days or more as to principal or interest may be considered pass if the Company is in the process of collection and the current loan-to-value ratio is 60% or less.
 Home equity loans that are past due 90 days or more as to principal or interest may be considered pass if the Company is in the process of collection, the first mortgage is with the Company, and the current combined loan-to-value ratio is 60% or less.
 Residential mortgage and home equity loans may be current as to principal and interest, but may be considered classified for a period of generally up to six months following a loan modification.
 Following a period of demonstrated performance in accordance with the modified contractual terms, the loan may be removed from classified status.
-Management believes that there is a distinct possibility that the Company will sustain some loss if the deficiencies related to classified loans and leases are not corrected in a timely manner.